SHARP Investigation ProcessJanuary 31, 2022

 Regarding sexual harassment allegations, the SHARP investigation process begins when a complaint is filed (either formally a DA Form 7746 or informally) or the Command becomes aware of an allegation.

 An informal complaint is simply a complaint that is not filed on a DA Form 7746.
 Although AR 600-20, Chapter 7, encourages these types of complaints to be handled at the "lowest level" through discussion, problem identification, and clarification of issues, they can still result in a 15-6 investigation.
 The Command always has the discretion to investigate an informal sexual harassment complaint, even if the complainant doesn't desire this.
 15-6 investigations are typically appointed by a Commander and conducted by a Commissioned Officer, called an investigating officer (IO).
+Of note, IO's for SHARP investigations must be assigned from a unit outside of the subject's brigade-sized element (See Army Directive 2022-13, available at this link).
 The IO will interview witnesses, including the subject, and collect any hard evidence (i.e. text messages, recordings, videos).
 After doing so, the IO makings formal findings and recommendations, and presents them to the Command.
 The Command can then either unflag the Subject, or, take adverse action.
 For substantiated sexual harassment allegations, this typically includes a GOMOR, Article 15, adverse OER/NCOER, and/or the initiation of separation (Officers or Enlisted).

 A formal complaint is one that IS filed on a DA Form 7746.
 AR 600-20, Chapter 7, "encourages" Soldiers to file formal complaints within 60 days of the behavior in question; however, this is not a requirement.
 Despite what Soldiers commonly think, if a complaint is filed outside of the 60 day window, adverse action can still result for the Subject.
 There are requirements in AR 600-20, Chapter 7, regarding how quickly a formal sexual harassment investigation should be conducted; however, these timelines are frequently ignored and do not invalidate the results of any investigation.
 Formal sexual harassment complaints are investigated using an AR 15-6 investigation, just like with an informal complaint.
 However, once the IO has finalized his/her findings and recommendation, the complete investigation will be forward to the General Court Martial Convening Authority (typically the Commanding General).
 The Command then decides what actions to take against the Subject of the investigation, if any.
 For substantiated formal complaints, this typically includes a GOMOR, Article 15, adverse OER/NCOER, and/or the initiation of separation (Officers or Enlisted).
 If either the subject or the complainant disagree with the findings of the investigation or the actions taken to resolve the complaint (different from the adverse action taken against the subject), they can submit an appeal to the GCMCA.
 Said appeal must be filed within 7-days of notification of the results of the investigation and acknowledgement of the actions of the Command to resolve the complaint.